 Surprisingly, walking on sand is actually quite difficult and utilizes more muscles than walking on normal pavement does – even more so if you take off your shoes and walk with bare feet!

-Water aerobics are, by far, the easiest aerobic activity for the elderly, individuals with joint pain, arthritis, or have recently been in surgery.
+Water aerobics is, by far, the easiest aerobic activity for the elderly, individuals with joint pain, arthritis, or who have recently been in surgery.

 This is because the water offers a great deal of resistance without any impact at all and actually reduces the weight of a person submerged in water by around ninety percent.

 Enjoy being able to breathe easier during and after a day at the beach.

 The natural inclination to inhale deeply when you first step on the beach is actually an automatic response to the quality of the air.